 - Postponed death of his disciple – Referring to the first incident, Yogananda wrote that Babaji was with his disciples once in the night.
 A fire was burning nearby.
 Babaji picked up a burning wood from that fire and hit it on the shoulder of one of his disciples.
 Babaji’s disciples protested; Babaji then placed his hand on that disciple’s shoulder and said, I have not caused you any trouble, but have avoided your death to happen today.

-- Life in death – Similarly, according to the second incident mentioned by Yogananda, once a person came to Babaji, and he insisted on giving him initiation.
+- Life in death – Similarly, according to the second incident mentioned by Yogananda, once a person came to Babaji, he insisted on giving him initiation.
 When Babaji refused, he threatened to jump down the mountain.
 Babaji said, Go jump, and the person jumped from the mountain.
 The people there were taken aback.
 Upon being asked by Babaji, his disciples brought the mutilated body and placed it in front of Babaji.
 As soon as Babaji laid his hands on the dead body, the person came to life again.
-After this, Babaji told him that from today you had joined my team.
+After this, Babaji told him that from today he had joined my team.
 This was your final exam.

 How to Identify Mahavatar Babaji?

 To get the true identity of Babaji or to get a glimpse of his dignity, it is necessary to know the proven tradition from which Babaji has descended.
 If you want to know Babaji, you need to identify Brahma in yourself.
 You need to make every cell of its existence a medium for the manifestation of Brahma.
 That’s what every saint has done from the ages instead of thinking and imagining Heaven after death.